Analysts Reviews & Trends

 “Treparel’s KMX’s visualization capabilities around its auto-categorization and clustering offer immediate insight into unstructured data sets and appear to be adaptable and customizable to customer needs.
-Its approach to auto-categorization utilizes statistical principles and machine learning that require significantly less training and tuning on the part of customers than other approaches.”
+Its approach to book report online auto-categorization utilizes statistical principles and machine learning that require significantly less training and tuning on the part of customers than other approaches.”
 IDC, David Schubmehl

 Trends in Search and Data Discovery